Guide¶

 Individual images for the lectures can be found in the respective lecture’s folder.
 Latex code for all equations are part of the text (.rst) file for the lecture.

 Teachers are invited to deviate from the proposed format and grading to suit their specific academic environment, course programmes and expertise.
 Individual elements may also be incorporated into existing courses.
-Please consult the license and credits sections before doing so.
+Please consult the license and credits section before doing so.

-Structure of Source Material
+Structure of Source Material¶

 The entire course is packaged as a git repository.